 Please be aware that if you withdraw from a topic, you may not complete your degree in the expected timeframe.
 If you withdraw from all topics your student visa may be cancelled.
-Before you make any decision regarding withdrawal from any/all topics, please seek assistance from a College academic counsellor or International Student Services (ISS).
+Before you make any decision regarding withdrawal from any/all topics, please seek assistance from International Student Services (ISS).

 You may apply to defer or suspend your studies but only in compassionate or compelling circumstances that are generally beyond your control and that have an impact on your studies.
 These could include: